5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/Additional_Files/Optimizing_CPU_Power_ Management.md

 1. Unpack `CPUFriendFriend-master.zip`
 2. Double-click `CPUFriendFriend.command` to run it.
 You should see the following prompt:</br>
 	![LFM](https://user-images.githubusercontent.com/76865553/151773085-f181f1d2-e8f3-4f97-8b29-5c8e741b2765.png)
 3. Enter a hex value for the `Low Frequency Mode`.
-It's the lowest possible frquency the CPU should clock down to without crashing.
+It's the lowest possible frequency the CPU should clock down to without crashing.
 I am using `08` for 800 MHz.
 Add your value and hit `Enter`.
 4. Next, adjust the `Energy Performance Preference (EPP)`:</br>
 	![EPP](https://user-images.githubusercontent.com/76865553/151773160-38aa587d-93e7-414d-9fbe-50c0eee1c437.png)</br>
-This This describes how fast the CPUS scales from the lowest to the highest Turbo frequency, which has an impact on the overall power consumption.
+This This describes how fast the CPU scales from the lowest to the highest Turbo frequency, which has an impact on the overall power consumption.
 I use `00`.
 5. Next, you have to specify the `Performance Bias Range`, which is used to set the general bias of the system between performance and energy efficiency.
 The scale ranges from `00` (maximum performance) to `15` (maximum power saving).
 Since this is more relevant for notebooks than an i9 workstation, I am using `01`:</br>
 	![BIAS](https://user-images.githubusercontent.com/76865553/151773244-f1bd7d7c-182e-468d-86ec-5702283dad13.png)</br>
 6. Next, you can apply Additional Energy Savings Options from the MacBook Air SMBIOS (optional):</br>![mba](https://user-images.githubusercontent.com/76865553/151773342-8ac88574-9926-4efb-af9d-7e4599f57e40.png)</br>Make your choice and hit `Enter`
 7. Finally, the `CPUFriendDataProver.kext` and additional Files are created:</br>![files](https://user-images.githubusercontent.com/76865553/151773395-212d209b-0e6b-43ca-b105-ccf0172f90e7.png)
-8. Copy `CPUFrienDataProver.kext` together with [`CPUFriend.kext`](https://github.com/acidanthera/CPUFriend/releases) into the kext folder and add it to your `config.plist`
+8. Copy `CPUFriendDataProver.kext` together with [`CPUFriend.kext`](https://github.com/acidanthera/CPUFriend/releases) into the kext folder and add it to your `config.plist`
 9. Save and reboot

 ## Testing